logchimp/docs/docs/install/render.md

 Now, the deployed services needs to be connected together.

-On your machine, we'll use logchimp-cli tool to [generate configuration](/docs/cli/config/generate).
+On your machine, you need to use logchimp-cli tool to [generate configuration](/docs/cli/config/generate).

-In services page, open **logchimp-api**, go to Environment tab, scroll to Secret Files section.
+In your Render dashboard, open **logchimp-api**, go to Environment tab, scroll to Secret Files section.

 ![Render services secret file section](/images/docs/render-secret-file-section.png)